Who Runs the World? Women with Power and PurposeDate: Thu, October 29, 2015

 Additional Panelists TBA

-And come early before the program to meet other smart and engaged individuals and discuss the news over snacks and wine at our member social (open to all attendees).
+And stay after the program to meet other smart and engaged individuals and discuss the news over snacks and wine at our member social (open to all attendees).

 Time: 7:45 PM